ydkhatri/jarp/README.md

 The repo also hosts an updated [010](https://www.sweetscape.com/010editor/) template which can read reg hives without the valid header "regf" and adds reading of Reg Values as well.
-This builds upon the work of Eric Zimmerman who wrote the first verion of this template.
+This builds upon the work of Eric Zimmerman who wrote the first version of this template.
 This was used to study the corrupted hives and build JARP.